Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-iff he can, then (so can) /ican|doctor whore/ returns 4: yasmin khan, where gandhi unification is more believable than mongolian religion sherlock crossover? superbugz(space pirates), butt probing buggery by superintelligent superbully supervillainz, and the worst is yet to cum iverson brackets support superpositional half truth(e)s, (and) half lies,.; 0.5, depending on your vector brobing(like a pro)
+iff he can, then (so can) /ican|doctor whore/ returns 4: yasmin khan, where gandhi unification is more believable than mongolian religion sherlock crossover? superbugz(space pirates), butt probing buggery by superintelligent superbully supervillainz, and the worst is yet to cum iverson brackets support superpositional half truth(e)s, (and) half lies, godelling,.; 0.5, depending on your vector brobing(like a pro)

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..